ShubhamBelwal/Daily-Bing-Image/README.md

 ## Limitations

-Currently only fetches images for US, other locations soon to be added
+Currently only fetches images for the US, other locations to be added soon